 ANALYZE on the table after reindexing.

-Greenplum Database system catalog tables are heap tables and can become bloated over time.
+Greenplum Database system catalogs are also heap tables and can become bloated over time.
 As database objects are created, altered, or dropped, expired rows are left in the system catalogs.
 Using

 gpload to load data contributes to the bloat since